gravitational/teleport/docs/4.4/admin-guide.md

 **Limitations**

+- The `--bootstrap` flag doesn't re-trigger trusted cluster handshakes, so trusted cluster resources need to be recreated manually.
 - All the same limitations around modifying the config file of an existing cluster also apply to a new cluster being bootstrapped from the state of an old cluster.
 Of particular note:
     - Changing cluster name will break your CAs (this will be caught and teleport will refuse to start).
     - Some user authentication mechanisms (e.g. u2f) require that the public endpoint of the web ui remains the same (this can't be caught by teleport, be careful!).